Omnikar/undag/README.md

 space-delimited arguments, and one can include a space as part of an argument by escaping it with a backslash (`foo\ bar`) or quoting the whole argument (`"foo bar"`).
-This shell-like behavior means that text is interpreted as strings by default, regardless of whether its quoted.
+This shell-like behavior means that text is interpreted as strings by default, regardless of whether it is quoted.
 This includes numerical arguments.
 The value of a variable can be used as an argument by prefixing the variable name with `$` (`$foo`).
 Note, however, that unlike with shell commands, variable access via `$` cannot be performed within a string